OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 # Azure Managed Applications

-## Overview

-The Azure Managed App on Office 365 can be broken down into 3 components:

-- Data Ingestion from Office 365 via Managed access to Microsoft Graph in Microsoft Azure
-- Data processing/analytics to produce intelligent data
-- UX to surface the intelligent data

 We will work through a sample that covers all three components:

 1. We use Azure Data Factory (ADF) with copy activity to move data from Office 365 to your target ADLS instance.